 forgotten.
 And I

-eventually remember the
+eventually remember the important things.

 break when you lose a loved one, or